 Her dual professional degrees were completed at Union Theological Seminary and the Columbia University School of Social Work, and TRD later earned a doctorate from the Graduate Theological Foundation in Pastoral Care & Counseling Psychology.
 TRD has published numerous articles in the popular press as well as in the Encyclopedia of Psychology and Religion, writing on such topics as “The Sacrament of Gratitude” and “Story as Scripture, Therapy, Ritual”.
 Her interests include narrative practice, trauma studies, feminist theologies, Twelve-Step Recovery, religious literacy, logotherapy, contemplative practices, spiritual autobiography, interfaith dialogue, Universalism, yoga, and American Transcendentalist thought.
 An anthologized essayist, she has an essay titled “Like Trees: Cultivating Spiritual Practices” is forthcoming in the 2022 volume Praying the Poets.

-Today TRD lectures and teaches, speaks and preaches throughout the metropolitan New York area, where she occasionally consults with faith groups on mental health matters.
-TRD has served on a number of boards, including those for the Universalist National Memorial Church, the Murray Grove Association, the Unitarian Universalist Christian Fellowship, the Association for Spirituality and Psychotherapy, the American Association of Pastoral Counselors, the St. Lawrence Fund, and the UU Society for Community Ministries, where she now serves as Good Officer.
-She is also Community Minister at the First Unitarian Universalist Society in Brooklyn, and both preaches and offers adult religious education there.
+Today TRD occasionally consults with faith groups on mental health and human flourishing.
+TRD has served on a number of boards, including those for the Unitarian Universalist Society for Ministerial Relief, the Universalist National Memorial Church, the Murray Grove Association, the Unitarian Universalist Christian Fellowship, the Association for Spirituality & Psychotherapy, the American Association of Pastoral Counselors, and the UU Society for Community Ministries, where she was also its Good Officer.

 Further information about The Reverend Dr. and her work is available at her Linked-In profile at www.linkedin.com/in/kellymurphymason.